wotakumoe/wotaku/guides/mado.md

 :::

+::: info FMD2 limitation
-::: info FMD2 can't download 3 files at a time.
+FMD2 can't download 3 files at a time.
 For that use **JDL2**.
 :::